Chart Color Schemes

 Raymond Terrace is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Raymond Terrace's dwelling structures, as per the latest Census evaluation, comprised 80.8% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 81.1% houses and 18.9% other dwellings.
-Home ownership in Raymond Terrace stood at 28.7%, with the rest either mortgaged (31.3%) or rented (40.0%).
-The median monthly mortgage repayment was $1,517, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $320, compared to Non-Metro NSW's $360.
-Nationally, Raymond Terrace's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Raymond Terrace's dwelling structure, as per the latest Census evaluation, consisted of 80.8% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 80.8% houses and 19.2% other dwellings.
+Home ownership in Raymond Terrace stood at 28.7%, with mortgaged dwellings at 31.3% and rented ones at 40.0%.
+The median monthly mortgage repayment was $1,517, below Non-Metro NSW's average of $1,733, while the median weekly rent figure was $320, compared to Non-Metro NSW's $360.
+Nationally, Raymond Terrace's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing